pearu/pearu.github.io/variable_length_arrays.md

 created: 2022-04-22
 ---

-# Compressed storage of variable length arrays and generalizations
+# Compressed storage of variable length arrays and generalization to random storage order

 ## Introduction

 This blog post inspired by the need to create and store [variable length arrays](https://en.wikipedia.org/wiki/Variable-length_array) (varlen arrays, in short) in a memory and processor efficient way.
-The problem is raised from the HeavyAI project where variable length buffers (tables of strings, arrays, etc) are stored using a contiguous buffer of values accompanied with integer valued buffer containing a cumulative sum of the lengths of varlen arrays.
+The problem is raised from the [HeavyAI project](https://www.heavy.ai/) where variable length buffers (tables of strings, arrays, etc) are stored using a contiguous buffer of values accompanied with integer valued buffer containing a cumulative sum of the lengths of varlen arrays.
 For example, the following